-For the Paris Agreement and the Glasgow Pact to be implemented, the participation of the most vulnerable people and the elimination of poverty through access to human rights should be taken into account in all national and regional climate change mitigation, adaptation, just transition, loss and damage policies.
-These include sustainable agriculture; flood, drought and heat wave controls; greening of cities; sustainable mobility; social housing; urban and rural planning, construction and renovation; renewable energy development; and energy savings and efficiency.
+For the Paris Agreement, the Glasgow Pact, the Outcome of the First Global Stocktake to be implemented, the elimination of poverty should be taken into account in all national and regional climate change mitigation, adaptation, just transition, loss and damage policies.
+These include sustainable agriculture; flood, drought and heat wave controls; health programmes; greening of cities; sustainable mobility; social housing; urban and rural planning, construction and renovation; renewable energy development; and energy savings and efficiency.